-The BU Hub, an innovative University-wide general education program, gives students a multifaceted perspective of education, better preparing them to be nimble and resilient in an interconnected, global, and quickly-evolving world.
+The BU Hub, an innovative University-wide general education program, exposes students to diverse and multifaceted perspectives to better prepare them to be nimble and resilient in an interconnected, diverse and complex world.

 BU students actively assist faculty with research in every academic field imaginable through the Undergraduate Research Opportunities Program (UROP), as early as their freshman year.

 With 10 undergraduate schools and colleges, students have the flexibility to choose from over 300 majors and minors – from Business Administration, Communication, Psychology, Biology, Computer Science or Economics and more – giving them the option to shape their academic pathway.